webplatform/docs/css/properties/border/index.md

 {{API_Name}}
 {{Summary_Section|Shorthand property that defines the different properties of all four sides of an element's border in a single declaration.
 It can be used to set [[css/properties/border-width|'''border-width''']], [[css/properties/border-style|'''border-style''']] and [[css/properties/border-color|'''border-color''']], or a subset of these.
 Note that as well as defining properties for all four sides of an element's border at once, you can also target borders on specific sides individually — for example [[css/properties/border-top|'''border-top''']] and [[css/properties/border-right|'''border-right''']] — or even specific properties of individual borders — for example [[css/properties/border-top-color|'''border-top-color''']] and [[css/properties/border-right-color|'''border-right-color''']].}}
 {{CSS Property
 |Initial value=For style values, the initial value is none.
 For color values, the initial value is currentColor.
-For width values, the initial value is medium, whihc is computed as about 3px in most browsers..
+For width values, the initial value is medium, which is computed as about 3px in most browsers..
 |Applies to=All elements
 |Inherited=No
 |Media=visual